Is Cloud Cost Optimization the Next Fad Diet?

 All I need is a tool right?

 Today, clients tend to focus on Cloud Cost Optimization through one or more tools, usually a service supported by a tool (or tools) analyzes one or more cloud tenants.
-Through the analysis, they find mis-sized and mis-configured elements, along with other areas of waste and suggest corrective actions that will directly reduce monthly cloud billings.
+Through the analysis, they find mis-sized and mis-configured elements (typically compute), along with other areas of waste and suggest corrective actions that will directly reduce monthly cloud billings.

 The irony about these different approaches is that clients see Cloud Cost Optimization as someone else's job.
 While it can be much more fun and exciting to talk about refactoring an application using the latest "sexy" platform tools, the reality is that there is much to achieve from a good cost optimization program.
 Right Scale, in its “State of the Cloud” 2018 report routinely finds 40%-50% cloud expense waste in surveyed companies.
 In 2019, that number is still over 35%.